Anne de Xainctonge: Life

-Veneration
+Beatification process

 Due to her work she was considered a candidate for beatification soon after her death, but the French Revolution and other wars of the period led to the destruction of many documents.
 Some sources add that de Xainctonge herself asked that her personal writings be burned after her death.
-On 14 May 1991, John Paul II declared the heroic virtues of Anne Xainctonge.
+The process of evaluating her spiritual writings, therefore, did not begin until 18 July 1998.
+Her cause was formally opened on 24 November 1900, and on 14 May 1991, John Paul II declared the heroic virtues of Anne de Xainctonge.